Skip to content

 • system (optional): A system prompt for the model.

-See RAG reference for more details.
+See RAG reference and ML model inference sections for more details.

 Store settings